-Figure 1: Conditional volatility of stock returns

-Conditional volatility of stock returns σ_R is plotted against average q of firms in sector two.
-The model parameters are: $\rho = 0.05$, $\alpha = 0.07$, $\delta = 0.05$, $\sigma = 0.17$.
-The three lines correspond to the preference parameter γ of 1/2 (dash), 1 (solid), and 3/2 (dash-dot).
+Fig. 1.
+Conditional volatility of stock returns. σ_R denotes the conditional volatility of stock returns of firms in the second sector.
+The argument is the average q of firms in the second sector, defined as the ratio of their market value to the replacement cost of their capital.
+The subjective time preference rate is $\rho = 0.05$, the expected return and the volatility of the production technology of the first sector are given by $\alpha = 0.07$ and $\sigma = 0.17$ respectively, and the depreciation rate of capital in the second sector is $\delta = 0.05$.
+The preference parameter b is assumed to be small.
+The three lines correspond to the preference parameter γ of 1/2(dash), 1 (solid), and 3/2 (dash-dot).